 Dr Vincent Agyapong

 Dr Agyapong is a Clinical Professor and Director of Residents Quality Improvement Projects at the Department of Psychiatry, University of Alberta.
-He is Alberta Health Services’ Edmonton Zone Clinical Section Chief for Community Mental Health and he serves as one of two Specialist Members on the Health Technology Expert Review Panel on Internet delivered Cognitive Behaviour Therapy for the Canadian Agency for Drugs and Technologies in Health.
+He is Alberta Health Services’ Edmonton Zone Clinical Section Chief for Community Mental Health and he served as one of two Specialist Members on the Health Technology Expert Review Panel on Internet delivered Cognitive Behaviour Therapy for the Canadian Agency for Drugs and Technologies in Health.
 He has also served as Mental Health Expert on Disaster Medicine with the Canadian Institute for Health Research Communications and Media Relations Department.
 He holds two Doctorate degrees; a Research MD in Clinical Psychiatry and a PhD in Global Mental Health, both awarded by the University of Dublin Trinity College in Ireland.
 He was also awarded a Certificate of Completion of Specialist Training by the College of Psychiatrists of Ireland.
 He holds multiple Fellowships from Royal College of Physician of Canada, Royal Society of Medicine in the UK and the Royal Academy for Medicine in Ireland, the American Psychiatric Association, the Royal College of Psychiatrists in the UK and the International College of Psychosomatic Medicine.
 In addition, he holds certifications in health services management, forensic medicine and statistics.